Echlus/ivory/README.md

 pnpm install # we only allow pnpm to install dependencies pnpm dev # to start the development server
 ```

+## 🛠️ Contribution
+Become the part of the project by making this repository better.
+Read more about the [Contributing Guidelines here](https://github.com/Echlus/ivory/blob/main/CONTRIBUTING.md).

 ## 📖 Documentation
 The documentation for the project is available at [Ivory Websites](https://ivory.ech.us).
 If you think that the documentation is missing something or is not clear enough, please open an issue or submit a pull request.